redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 and the role of intellectuals - are are part of a single coherent theory in Gramsci, where I've taken them apart and tried to discuss them separately (a failure of dialectics!).
-This blog post goes some way to bring these ideas back into a single stream.
+This blog post goes some way to bring these ideas back into a single frame.

 In his analysis of the intellectual classes in Italy in the early 20th century, Gramsci identifies two main types - there are organic